baloise/java/docs/meeting_notes/README.md

-# Agende for the next meeting
+# Agenda for the next meeting:

 * How to Slack?
 (Rudolf Biczok)
-* Future format of meetings (Rudolf Biczok)
+* Future meeting format (Rudolf Biczok)
   * Sprint planning?
   * Talk series?
   * In between?